Musical entertainment by BallhausEnsemble Wien together with musiciens from the Orchestre de la Suisse Romande.

 He wrote timeless masters such as the Blue Danube (1867) and the Emperor Waltz (1888).

 More than 400 balls take place each year in Vienna, attracting some 300 000 amateurs coming from the world over.

-Being inspired by this beautiful tradition, numerous international cities have adopted it such as Paris, Bruxelles, Zurich, Barcelone, Moscou, Sofia, Rome, Montréal, Dubaï…. and soon Geneva.
+Being inspired by this beautiful tradition, numerous international cities have adopted it such as Paris, Bruxelles, Zurich, Barcelone, Moscou, Sofia, Rome, Montréal, Dubaï…. and now Geneva.